HOME > HOW DO YOU TASTE AN OLIVE OIL?

 Bitterness is one of the five basic tastes, along with sweet, salty, sour, and umami.
 Bitterness is often associated with items such as coffee, dark chocolate, and herbal liqueurs like Campari orFernet.
 The sensation is produced from the polyphenols present in extra virgin olive oil and is considered a positive attribute if balanced by fruity and pungent flavors.

 Pungency is often experienced in the throat and can produce a spicy sensation similar to

-olive oil can add a new layer of complexity to food.
-The Tuscan varieties we use in McEvoy olive oils are known for their pungent qualities and make a great addition to full flavored items like steak or burrata.
+capsicums or black pepper.
+Like bitterness when balanced by fruitiness, a pungent Extra Virgin Olive Oil can add a new layer of complexity to food.
+The Tuscan varieties we use in McEvoy olive oils are known for their pungent qualities and make a great addition to full-flavored items like steak or burrata.